-There are many factors that determine the system strength on the Essential Energy network, and depending on the exact location of the proposed connection point and any network changes the System Strength Locational Factor will vary from the nearby connections to Transgrid.
-AEMO's 2023 System Strength Report5 provides the following system strength assessment for NSW as displayed in Figure 5 below.
-The latest system strength locational factor will be provided to the connection application as part of Preliminary Assessment response to a Connection Enquiry.
+The System Strength Location Factor (SSLF) is a critical indicator of the availability of system strength when a generating system is aiming to connect to the Essential Energy network.
+The SSLF highly depends on the exact location of the proposed connection point and any network development will impact the SSLF.
+Essential Energy works closely with Transgrid and uses the information provided by Transgrid to calculate the SSLF in our network.
+The SSLF of Transgrid Transmission substations can be found using the Transgrid TAPR6.
+The latest SSLF will be provided to the connection application as part of Preliminary Assessment response to a Connection Enquiry.
 Please contact Essential Energy Network Connections team (networkconnections@essentialenergy.com.au) for information on how to submit a Connection Enquiry.